Jahfry/KnightHyde/2-UI.md

       * Once you have access to the Karnheim shrine you can complete 25 favors per day
       * **Yes** that's a minimum of ***200 days*** if you complete every favor every day ... so complete as many as you have time and heroes for even if they are max level.

+   **NOTES:**
-   It's a bit weird putting the Shrine here in "Free Stuff" instead of it's own page, but, it really is a daily way to get stuff that requires no stamina and little of your time.
+   * It's a bit weird putting the Shrine here in "Free Stuff" instead of it's own page, but, it really is a daily way to get stuff that requires no stamina and little of your time.

-   If you're going to be playing the game for a bit and need some of your main heroes for playing instead of the Shrine, *just remember to set up your Shrine favors when you're done playing*.
+   * If you're going to be playing the game for a bit and need some of your main heroes for playing instead of the Shrine, *just remember to set up your Shrine favors when you're done playing*.

-   **NOTE:** Favors started on one day but not completed until the daily reset will not count against the new day.
+   * Favors started on one day but not completed until the daily reset will not count against the new day.
 If it is 11:55pm and you need to fire off a favor to deplete your daily favors, go for it.

+   ...

 2. **Mines / Inbox**

    You've surely seen these, but it's good to know that various mines complete at different intervals.